andresreibel/srtGenerator/README.md

 4. Maintains minimum duration requirements for readability
 5. Logs all changes to `output_srt_files/timestamp_fixes.log`

+### Inaudible Marker Removal

+The script automatically removes [inaudible] markers from subtitles:

+1. Completely removes standalone [inaudible] subtitles (preserving empty timestamps)
+2. Removes [inaudible] markers from within mixed content subtitles
+3. Maintains all subtitle timing and numbering
+4. Creates cleaner, more readable subtitles for viewers

+This feature ensures that viewers aren't distracted by [inaudible] markers while watching videos, while still preserving the proper timing and structure of the subtitles.

 ## Supported Languages

 The script supports all languages supported by OpenAI's Whisper model.
 Common language codes: